If you’re considered switching colleges and want to learn how to write a college transfer essay, read on.

 Even if you’re transferring because your roommate never washes the dishes or you’re trying to escape a clingy ex, the admissions committee won’t be interested or amused by these reasons.

 Focus on the positives of your school but explain how they fell short.
 Perhaps the Socratic teaching method you hoped for fell short of equal dialogue and was more of a typical lecture.
-Maybe you had a eureka moment in an elective that made you want to switch into a program that your current school doesn’t offer.
+Maybe you had a eureka moment in an elective that made you want to switch to a program your current school doesn’t offer.

 On the other hand, your current school may have already fulfilled the role it was meant to play.
 For instance, you may have chosen your current school to stay close to home and care for a sick family member or to take general courses to boost your GPA.

-Explain how these goals were fulfilled and now you’d like to move on to the next stage of your education.
+Explain how these goals were fulfilled and how you’d like to move on to the next stage of your education.
 No matter what your reasons for transferring are, you’ll need to provide concrete examples to support your claims.
 Share specific experiences that led to your decision to transfer schools.

 This part of your college transfer essay can be tricky.
 You’ll want to provide concrete examples of how your current school fails to meet your expectations without badmouthing it.
 To find this balance, avoid making these mistakes: